Umair-Farooque/Hand-Movement-Prediction-Simulation-Using-Signals-Data-EMG-Signals-/README.md

 + ### TQDM:
 + For progress tracking.<br>

+# Simulation
+Currently the work is being done on simulation.
+The Model will predict a movement and the simulation of that movement will be done through unity 3D software.
 # Contributing

 *Contributions are welcome!
 Please fork the repository and submit a pull request with your proposed changes.*